blakepell/AvalonMudClient/doc/QuickTips.md

 4. Typing `#go` will pull up built in directions that are stored in the Directions tab.
 5. Pressing `Page Up` or `Page Down` will show you the back buffer panel.  `Escape` will hide it (or if you page all the way to the bottom)
 6. Pressing `Escape` will clear the input box of any text in it.
+7. `Control+I` anywhere while on the main window will put the focus on the main input box.

 ### General Tips